Spilledbug79/KeithsReactEmojiProject/my-emoji-app/src/README.md

 1. Login with the correct user name, email, and password.
 The Login page checks for the correct validation.

- 2. Choose an Emoji by Either clicking on the 'Generate Emoji' Search Button, Typing a Character Name in the 'Single Search Box' if you know them, type in an Emoji Group or SubGroup in the 'Emoji Group Search' if you know them, or if you don't know them then you can look through the entire Emoji list by clicking the 'Show All Emojis' Button and it would Fetch an Emoji or a list of Emojis from an Emoji API source.
+ 2. Choose an Emoji by Either clicking on the 'Generate Emoji' Search Button, Typing a Character Name in the 'Single Search Box' if you know them, type in an Emoji Group or SubGroup in the 'Emoji Group Search' if you know them, or if you don't know them then you can look through the entire Emoji list by clicking the 'All Emojis Flipper' Button and it would Fetch an Emoji Emojis from an Emoji API source.
 If no emoji is found, an error message will appear.

  3. Once you see an Emoji you like: Highlight, Copy, and Paste any Emoji you want to use on any code editor or application that accepts Emoji Icons.